Single particle analysis: Map visualization and fitting

 Various software programs are available that allow viewing the 3D maps.
 These often enable the user to manually dock in protein coordinates (structures from X-ray crystallography or NMR) of subunits into the electron density.
 Several programs can also fit subunits computationally.

+For higher-resolution structures, it is possible to build the macromolecule directly, without prior structural knowledge from other methods.
+Computer algorithms have also been developed for this task.

+As high-resolution cryo-EM models are relative new, quality control tools are not as plentiful as it is for X-ray models.
+Nevertheless, cryo-EM ("real space") versions of the difference density map, cross-validation using a "free" map (comparable to the use of a free R-factor), and various structure validation tools have begun to appear.

 Single particle ICP-MS

 Single particle-induced coupled plasma-mass spectroscopy (SP-ICP-MS) is used in several areas where there is the possibility of detecting and quantifying suspended particles in samples of environmental fluids, assessing their migration, assessing the size of particles and their distribution, and also determining their stability in a given environment.
 SP-ICP-MS was designed for particle suspensions in 2000 by Claude Degueldre.
 He first tested this new methodology at the Forel Institute of the University of Geneva and presented this new analytical approach at the 'Colloid 2oo2' symposium during the spring 2002 meeting of the EMRS, and in the proceedings in 2003.
 This study presents the theory of SP ICP-MS and the results of tests carried out on clay particles (montmorillonite) as well as other suspensions of colloids.
 This method was then tested on thorium dioxide nanoparticles by Degueldre & Favarger (2004), zirconium dioxide by Degueldre et al (2004) and gold nanoparticles, which are used as a substrate in nanopharmacy, and published by Degueldre et al (2006).
-Subsequently, the study of uranium dioxide nano- and micro-particles gave rise to a detailed publication, Ref.
-Degueldre et al (2006).
+Subsequently, the study of uranium dioxide nano- and micro-particles gave rise to a detailed publication, Degueldre et al (2006).
 Since 2010 the interest for SP ICP-MS has exploded.